 The time is now to subvert the systen of education in a clandestine manner, from the bottom up and force the change that we as educators were prepared for.

-A step by step road map to this sabotage will be found in my upcoming book "Stop Politically Driven Education".
+A step by step road map to this sabotage will be found in my new book "Stop Politically Driven Education".
 Take this book and use it as a guideline for your teachers, children and parents to bring the agenda of children to your school. (but don't tell the politicians)

-Go to www.wholechildreform.com for book release information.
+Go to www.wholechildreform.com for a link to order.